aws-samples/drug-discovery-workflows/README.md

 ### Development Test Script

-The `testrun.sh` script can be used to invoke NextFlow workflows in this repository, for development purposes, with the specified param json file.
+The `scripts/testrun.sh` script can be used to invoke NextFlow workflows in this repository, for development purposes, with the specified param json file.
 Be sure to create a file with your desired input params, for which the Omics exeution role has S3 access.

 Prerequisites:
 - S3 bucket with input data